 Traditional businesses may deal with a handful of transactions daily, whereas ecommerce businesses can have hundreds or even thousands of transactions each day.
 This high volume of transactions makes the bookkeeping process in accounting for ecommerce companies more complex.

-It necessitates the use of advanced accounting software that can handle such a high volume of transactions and ensure accurate record-keeping.
+It necessitates the use of advanced software for bookkeepers which can handle such a high volume of transactions and ensure accurate record-keeping.

 In traditional accounting, tracking inventory and calculating the Cost of Goods Sold (COGS) is relatively straightforward.
 However, in the ecommerce accounting process, it can be a challenging task.